AvareeWar/AvareeWar.github.io/README.md

 * CSS, HTML, Javascript, Adobe products for design purposes

 ## Next Steps:
-* Finishing project then connecting to account to create a self serving site for selling clothes or something of the sorts.
+* Finish most of the pages and begin shopify integration.